What is a Trade Mark?

 - Establish image – reputation over time

-NOTE: Not all trademarks can be registered.
-Under the PNG Trade Marks Act Ch.385, a trade mark is capable of registration only when it is capable of distinguishing goods or services of the owner from same or similar goods or services of other businesses/entities in the market place.
+NOTE: Not all signs, logos, name, etc can be registered as a trademark.
+Your trademark must be unique and capable of distinguishing your goods or services of the owner from same or similar goods or services of other businesses/entities in the market place.

-This is why you should do a Trademark Search of the Trade Mark Database/Registry before using a new trade mark or filing an application to register it.
-The search will help you assess whether your trademark, for which you intend to register, is not conflictingly similar to other trademarks that have already been filed or registered.
+Therefore you should do a Trademark Search before using a new trade mark or filing an application to register your trademark.
+The search will help you assess whether your trademark, for which you intend to register, is not conflictingly similar to other trademarks that have already been filed or registered or used in the market place.
+Trademark search can be done either by:

-Why Is It Important to Obtain Trademark Registration?
+Why Is It Important to Register my Trademark?

 Registering a trade mark will provide stronger protection, particularly in the case of a conflict with an identical or confusingly similar trade mark.
 The legal or statutory title ( trademark rights – for which you have when you register your trademark) protects the registered proprietor/owner or registered user against unauthorized use of the trade mark.